-This complements our past work supporting countries of our region to fight the huge international burden of tuberculosis (TB), in collaboration with the Global Fund to Fight AIDS, Tuberculosis and Malaria and the WHO.
-We now have continuing relationships with modellers and policy makers in the Philippines, Malaysia and elsewhere across the Asia-Pacific.
+Our pandemic modelling complements our past work supporting countries of our region to fight the huge international burden of tuberculosis (TB).
+This work has been performed in close collaboration with the Global Fund to Fight AIDS, Tuberculosis and Malaria and the WHO.

-We also collaborate closely with academics from James Cook University, the Burnet Institute, the University of New South Wales, the University of Sydney and many other institutions.
+We collaborate closely with academics from James Cook University, the Burnet Institute, the University of New South Wales, the University of Sydney, the University of Melbourne and many other institutions.

 Specific methodologies we employ include mathematics, dynamical systems analysis, software engineering, health economics, statistics, epidemiology and Bayesian inference.